Four Dots

 Critical access requirements:

 Governance mapping: Identify who owns what.
 Who approves robots.txt changes?
 Who controls CDN configuration?
 Who can deploy schema updates?
-Without a clear RACI (Responsible, Accountable, Consulted, Informed) matrix, even perfect recommendations die in approval limbo.
+Who owns the CI/CD pipeline?
+Without a clear RACI matrix, even perfect recommendations die in approval limbo.

 KPI baseline: Establish current performance across organic traffic, indexation coverage, crawl efficiency, Core Web Vitals percentiles, and conversion rates by template type.
 You can’t measure improvement without knowing where you started.

 This is where forensic audits diverge from basic ones.
 Standard audits run a crawler and report what they find.
-Forensic audits analyze what Google actually crawls versus what you think you’re serving.
+Forensic audits analyze what Google actually crawls, renders, and processes versus what you think you’re serving.

 Log file analysis workflow: